dmail-old/nodesite/test/Tester/readme.md

 });
 ```

+## Test file execution context

+The test is runned in a specific context two variables are available : it & imports.
+it(name, fn) will create a test.
+imports correspond to the module.exports of the module you're testing.
+It's set thanks to your file structure (see below).

 ## File struture for your unit tests

 Unit tests are in a 'test' folder in the module folder.
 Example with a 'foo' module :